 Don't Let These Bacteria Crash Your Get-Together

 Staphylococcus ("staph") bacteria are found on our skin, in infected cuts and in our noses and throats.
 They are spread by improper food handling.
 Prevention includes washing hands and utensils before preparing and handling food and not letting prepared foods — particularly cured meats and salads such as ham, egg, tuna, chicken, potato and pasta — sit at room temperature for more than two hours.
 One hour if it’s warmer than 90 degrees.

 C. perfringens is often called the "buffet germ" because it may be found in foods served in large quantities and left at room temperature for long periods of time.
-Divide large portions of cooked foods such as beef, turkey, gravy, dressing, stews and casseroles into smaller portions for serving and cooling to prevent C. perfringens.
+Divide large portions of cooked foods such as beef, turkey, gravy, dressing, stews and casseroles into smaller portions for serving and cooling to reduce risk of C. perfringens.
 In addition, keep hot foods hot (above 140°F) and cold foods cold (below 40°F), never lukewarm because this is the danger zone for foods.